dowjones/distribucache/README.md

 Datastore-independent automatically-repopulating cache.
 This cache does everything in its power to shield the caller from the delays of the downstream services.
-It has a unique feature, where the cache will populate itself on a certain interval, and will gracefully stop doing so when the values that were being refreshed have not been used.
+It has a unique feature, where the cache will populate itself on a certain interval, and will stop doing so when the values that were being refreshed have not been used.

 There are multiple available **datastores**, including:
   - [Redis](https://github.com/areusjs/distribucache-redis-store)